GoogleChrome/developer.chrome.com/site/en/blog/privacy-sandbox-update-2021-jan/index.md

 device fingerprinting.

-In March, with release 89, Chrome will launch an [origin trial](https://web.dev/origin-trials/) for the [Federated Learning of Cohorts API](https://github.com/WICG/floc).
+In March, with release 89, Chrome will launch an [origin trial](https://web.dev/origin-trials/) for the [Federated Learning of Cohorts API](https://github.com/WICG/floc) (FLoC).
 FLoC proposes a new way to reach people with relevant content and ads by clustering large groups of people with similar browsing patterns, hiding individuals "in the crowd" and keeping their web history on their browser.
 Today Google Ads is sharing [an update from their tests of the FLoC algorithm](https://blog.google/products/ads-commerce/2021-01-privacy-sandbox),